Casino Royale (2006 film): Music

 The soundtrack of Casino Royale, released by Sony Classical Records on 14 November 2006, featured music composed by veteran composer David Arnold, his fourth soundtrack for the Bond film series, while Nicholas Dodd orchestrated and conducted the score.
 Producers Michael G. Wilson and Barbara Broccoli announced on 26 July 2006 Chris Cornell had composed and would perform the title song, "You Know My Name".
 The song's main notes are played throughout the film as a substitute for the James Bond Theme, to represent Bond's youth and inexperience.
-The classic theme only plays during the end credits to signal the climax of his character arc.
+The classic theme only plays in full during the end credits to signal the climax of his character arc.

 Promotional marketers

-In a reported £14 million deal between the film's production and car manufacturer Ford, Ford's 2007 model Mondeo would appear in the film and it being driven by the Bond character.
+In a reported £14 million deal between the film's production and car manufacturer Ford, Ford's 2007 model Mondeo appeared in the film, driven by Bond.
 Both Sony and Sony Ericsson also made deals, making prominent appearances of tech products in the film including a Blu-ray player, Vaio laptop, Cyber-shot camera, Walkman NW-HD5 digital music player, and a Sony Ericsson K800i handset.